-The district offers four Programs of Choice at the elementary and/or secondary level: French Immersion, Intensive Fine Arts, Montessori and Traditional.
+The district offers four Programs of Choice programs of choice at the elementary and/or secondary level: such as French Immersion, Intensive Fine Arts, Montessori and Traditional. others at the elementary and secondary level.
 Parents apply for admission for their children through the Kindergarten Choice Lottery.